7 Reasons to Include Nature-Based Learning

 It could change the energy in your homeschool room.
 You might not use a homeschool room, but you can take your lessons outside, or bring in pieces of nature to your home.
 The relaxing, calm feeling of being with nature can help.

-All of reasons are connected to each other.
-Sometimes as parents we need to encourage our kids in getting outside.
-Something as simple as finding some flowers to look at, or birds to watch can open up their interest in nature.
+All of the reasons are connected to each other.
+Sometimes, as parents, we need to encourage our kids to get outside.
+Something as simple as finding some flowers to look at, or birds to watch, can open up their interest in nature.

 Include Nature Study Because its Science